rubensgomes/kafka-learn-java/README.md

-# Justification for This Project
+# kafka-learn-java

-I created this project as a playground to learn and experiment with Kafka.
+A Java playground project to learn and experiment with Kafka.

 ## Sample Projects